There is not much publicity and promotion on the Meepo – a sub $300, super affordable electric skateboard with 5-star riding experience.

 Meepo uses a 8 ply deck (7ply Chinese Maple + 1 ply bamboo Deck).

-“The deck has to be stiff enough so that a heavy person won’t scraped the floor and flexible enough to accommodate a light person.”
+“The deck has to be stiff enough so that a heavy person won’t scrape the floor and flexible enough to accommodate a light person.”

 Is Meepo’s deck the best?